A downloadable game

 Epic Fantasy Gameplay

-You should not expect a more gritty or stressful experience from this system, as there is not intended resource-tracking; no tracking inventory weight.
+You should not expect a more gritty or stressful experience from this system, as there is not intended resource-tracking; no tracking inventory weight, no material components to spells.
 Just collect items and have fun, while still using Strength for interacting with the world.

 Additionally, much of the healing magic and resources from 5e have been carried over, with some modifications to death and dying rules.
 Much like 5e, player characters will be quite hard to outright kill, much like an epic fantasy or superhero movie.
 This system is ill-suited for anything otherwise, such as horror or slice-of-life.